hasangzc/Credit-Card-Fraud-Detection/README.md

 <img src="visualization_results/About_Data/box_plots_after_ops.png" width=600 height=300>

-* According to the target variable, you can examine the distribution plots of the features from the plot results.
+* According to the target variable, you can examine the distribution plots of the features from the plot results. (visualization_results folder)

 * If we look at the correlation between the target and the features, we can see that the V17, V14, V12 and V11 features are highly correlated with the target value.

 <img src="visualization_results/About_Data/corr_between_target_and_features.png" width=600 height=300>